-The Bush Administration sought a less prominent role.
-In March 2001, Secretary of State Powell said that he would not appoint a special Middle East envoy to Arab-Israeli negotiations and that "the United States stands ready to assist, not insist.
-Only the parties themselves can determine the pace and scope and content of any negotiations" After the September 11, 2002 terrorist attacks on the United States, however, the Administration focused on the peace process because it needed to ensure Arab support for the war on terrorism.
-Nonetheless, the Administration still appears reluctant to become as deeply immersed in the peace process as its predecessor.
+The Bush Administration initially sought a less prominent role.
+In March 2001, Secretary of State Powell said that he would not appoint a special Middle East envoy to

+Arab-Israeli negotiations and that "the United States stands ready to assist, not insist.
+Only the parties themselves can determine the pace and scope and content of any negotiations ...."
+After the September 11, 2001, terrorist attacks on the United States, however, the Administration focused on the peace process to ensure Arab support for the war on terrorism.